iamboorrito/Simplex-Method/README.md

 # Simplex-Method
-A learning tool that performs the simplex method.
+A learning tool that performs the simplex method (Phase 2 of the Two-Phase Algorithm).
+This requires your tableau be in canonical form, has a basic variable in each row, to guarantee termination.

 Creates a window containing grid cells representing the input simplex tableau.
 There are buttons for single-step iteration, iteration to completion, resizing, and undoing.
 It's still a work in progress, so I expect bugs to arise as it gets used more.